-Outstanding Equity Awards at 2019 Fiscal Year End
+Outstanding Equity Awards at 2020 Fiscal Year End

-The following table shows the grants of stock options and restricted stock units outstanding on the last day of the fiscal year ended June 30, 2019, to each of our NEOs.
+The following table shows the grants of stock options and PSUs outstanding on the last day of the fiscal year ended June 30, 2020, to each of our NEOs.
 We have not granted any stock options that are subject to performance conditions.
-The annual restricted stock units granted to our NEOs are subject to time and performance conditions.